oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 **Notes:**

-* You must have created **racstorage** volume before the creation of the Oracle RAC container.
+* You must have created the **racstorage** volume before you  create the Oracle RAC container.
-* You can change env variables such as IPs and ORACLE_PWD based on your env.
-For details about the env variables, refer the section 6.
+* You can change env variables such as IPs and ORACLE_PWD, based on your environment.
+For details about the environment variables, refer to section 6.

-### Assign Network to additional Oracle RAC container
+### Assign Networks to Additional Oracle RAC Container

 Connect the private and public networks you created earlier to the container: